-In comparing future demand to existing infrastructure, it is important to note the following:
+When comparing future demand to existing infrastructure, it is important to note:

-- Infrastructure planning occurs through well-established processes that the District and regional utilities use to ensure infrastructure systems are continually improved to meet demand. - The District has a 5-year Capital Improvement Plan (CIP) that funds transportation improvements and waste management facilities.
+- Infrastructure planning occurs through well-established processes that the District and regional utilities use to ensure infrastructure systems are continually improved to meet demand. - The District has a six-year Capital Improvement Plan (CIP) that funds transportation improvements and waste management facilities.
 The CIP is updated annually. - Regional utilities and authorities, including WMATA, Pepco, and DC Water, use long-range population and employment forecasts to ensure the District's current and future residents and businesses can access clean water, electricity, and public transportation.

-This assessment does not account for the economic feasibility of construction or market conditions that would indicate when development might occur.
+This assessment does not account for the economic feasibility of construction or market conditions that will affect when development occurs.
 Additionally, this assessment does not consider how changes in technology or consumer preference could impact future infrastructure demand.
 For these reasons, this assessment should not be interpreted as a development forecast but rather as an exercise to evaluate infrastructure improvements that could be needed over the long term.

-Analysis Overview:
+Analysis Overview